Thursday, July 27, 2017

 In the Amazon, people say pink river dolphins can shape-shift and jaguars visit shamans in visions.
 But tiny, beautiful, freshwater tropical fish there may have greater powers yet.
 With help from Scott Dowd, New England Aquarium aquarist and head of the internationally renowned organization Project Piaba, these living gems are saving the world’s greatest rainforest from destruction.
 Sy Montgomery, author of National Book Award finalist “Soul of an Octopus,” joined Scott on an expedition to research her newest book, “Amazon Adventure: How Tiny Fish Are Saving the World’s Largest Rainforest.”
 To celebrate the book’s launch, Sy and Scott shared stories, illustrated by stunning photographs by acclaimed photographer Keith Ellenbogen.
-The lecture was priced by fun children’s activities designed to teach them more about Project Piaba and followed by a book signing by Sy and Scott.
+The lecture was preceded by fun children’s activities designed to teach them more about Project Piaba and followed by a book signing by Sy and Scott.

 Publishers Weekly recently published a review of Sy’s book.
 In part, it read;